mlapin/oh-my-zsh/README.markdown

 ### Custom brew of Oh My Zsh

-Oh My Zsh is installed by running one of the following commands in your terminal.
 You can install this via the command-line with either `curl` or `wget`.

 #### via curl